Pastry Paradise: The Best Bakeries in Hobart

 The Pie Doge

 The Pie Doge is all about that made-from-scratch, live-in-the-moment kind of comfort food.
 Specialising in handcrafted pies with locally sourced ingredients, their stall at the Farm Gate Market (every 1st and 3rd Sunday) is a must-visit.
 Sweet tooth?
-Don’t leave without a slice of their rich Mississippi mud pie, the tangy lemon curd pie, or the raspberry meringue pie, each one a perfect balance of indulgence and nostalgia.
-They also take special orders for pies and cakes, so keep them in mind for your next gathering.
+Don’t leave without a slice of their rich Mississippi mud pie, the tangy lemon curd pie, or the raspberry meringue pie, each one a beautiful balance of indulgence and nostalgia.

 Farm Gate Market